The Best Lentil Soup (Not Watery)

 - 2

 Add the finely chopped onion and carrots.
-Cook slowly, stirring occasionally, until the vegetables soften and begin to caramelize, building a natural sweetness essential for depth.
+Cook slowly, stirring occasionally, until the vegetables soften and begin to caramelize, building natural sweetness essential for depth.

 - 3